• HOME

 Walk the trails of Point Lobos State Park

-I especially love the walk to China Cove, where you will more than likely see not only beautiful landscapes but also dozens of cute, chubby seals chilling on the beach below.
+I especially love the walk to China Cove, where you will see not only beautiful landscapes but also dozens of cute, chubby seals chilling on the beach below.
 Keep your eyes peeled for wildlife — it’s not uncommon to see sea otters, seals, native birds, even whales (December to May.)

 China Cove, Point Lobos, California